Court of Appeal decision on value-added tax (VAT) on foreign services

 Benefits to taxpayers who take advantage of the scheme include immunity from prosecution for tax offences and illicit offshore assets.
 Persons already under investigation for financial crimes or other corrupt practices in respect of such offshore assets are not eligible.

-Court rules that companies should self-charge value-added tax (VAT) on imported services
+Court rules that companies should self-charge VAT on imported services

-The Federal High Court (FHC) overruled the decision of the Tax Appeal Tribunal (TAT) in Gazprom Oil & Gas Nig.
-Ltd vs. Federal Inland Revenue Service (FIRS).
+The FHC overruled the decision of the Tax Appeal Tribunal (TAT) in Gazprom Oil & Gas Nig.
+Ltd vs. Federal Inland Revenue Service.
 At the TAT, Gazprom Oil & Gas Nig.
 Ltd was able to establish that it received consultancy and advisory services from foreign/non-resident companies.
 On the basis that the services were wholly performed outside Nigeria, the TAT discharged the FIRS re-assessment notices based on Section 10 of the VAT Act.

 The FHC identified the sole issue for determination as 'whether the supply of goods and services made by a non-resident company to a Nigerian company or person should be subject to VAT'.